enusbaum/Matryoshka/README.md

 - **Automated Processing:**

   - Implement middleware components to automate token processing.
-  - Middleware handles extraction, validation, and parsing of the `auth_token` claim.
+  - Middleware handles extraction, validation, and parsing of the `auth_stack` claim.

 - **Integration with Frameworks:**

   - Extend existing authentication and authorization frameworks to support the pattern.
-  - Ensure compatibility with existing services by ignoring the `auth_token` claim if not implemented.
+  - Ensure compatibility with existing services by ignoring the `auth_stack` claim if not implemented.

 ---